Move Along

 Move Along is the second studio album by the American rock band the All-American Rejects, released on July 12, 2005, by Interscope Records.
 It spawned three top 15 singles, which helped the album ship 3 million units to be certified triple platinum by the RIAA.
-It is the first album to feature guitarist Mike Kennerty and drummer Chris Gaylor.
+It is the first album to feature guitarist Mike Kennerty and drummer Chris Gaylor, making it their first to be recorded as a full band.

 Production

 The All-American Rejects began writing new material for their second album in the fall of 2003, with the song "Dance Inside" being the first written and performed by the band during their then-current tour.
 After the end of their tour, the band's songwriters Tyson Ritter and Nick Wheeler spent the majority of 2004 writing more new material in their homes in Destin, Florida.

 Production for the album took place in Burbank, California the following December, taking a majority of seven weeks to record.
 Sessions were held at Bay 7 Studios in Valley Village, California, and Sparky Dark Studio in Calabasas, California; Casey Stone recorded strings at Sunset Sound in Hollywood, California.
 Howard Benson acted as producer, with Mike Plotnikoff handling the recording.
 Hatsukazu Inagaki was the assistant engineer, with Paul Decarli doing Pro Tools editing.
 The songs recorded were then mixed in March 2005 by Chris Lord-Alge at Resonate Music in Burbank.
 Ted Jensen mastered the album at Sterling Sound in New York City.